mirisuzanne/teacupgorilla/content/adjectives.rst

 post-rock tendencies,
 and a strong literary bent —
 Teacup Gorilla has been
-compared to Velvet Underground,
+compared to Rabbit is a Sphere,
-Everything Absent or Distorted (a love story),
+Velvet Underground,
-Rabbit is a Sphere, and more.
+Everything Absent or Distorted (a love story), and Low.
-They are also clearly decended from the bonobo,
+They are descended from the bonobo,
 `Tom Waits`_, `Modest Mouse`_, `Mogwai`_, `Bad Luck City`_,
 `Songs: Ohia`_, `Godspeed You!
 Black Emperor`_,
-`Fugazi`_, and `Low`_ (to name an odd few).
+and `Fugazi`_ (to name an odd few).

 They may be fine artists in the parlor, but they're nasty in the garage.